 Guided Walking in the Peak District

 We then follow along the Great Ridge towards Hollins Cross, which provides a great place to view the remains of the old Sheffield to Chapel en le Frith road which was lost to the land slips in 1979.
-We continue along the ridge to Lose Hill for another great view point.
+We continue down to Edale.

-The walk is mostly on good tracks and smaller footpaths and includes 3 fairly long hills.
-The first hill is up Mam Tor from Edale, a climb of 300m (900ft), the 2nd is up to Hope Cross, a climb of 130m (400ft) and lastly up onto Kinder, a climb of 230m (700ft).
+The walk is mostly on good tracks and smaller footpaths and includes 1 fairly long hill up from Edale, a climb of 400m (1200ft).
 At any time of year there could be some muddy sections, especially on Kinder with it's peat bogs.
 As we climb up onto Kinder the path becomes rougher.
-There is a fairly long descent towards Edale at the end which is quite steep in places with a drop of about 300m (900ft) in a little over 1km.
+There is a fairly long descent towards Edale at the end which is quite steep in places with a drop of about 300m (900ft).